LibrIT/passhport/docs/user-side-usage/scp.rst

 Using CLI
 ------------

+**Linux**

-To use SCP throug PaSSHport, use one of the following syntax...
+To use SCP throug PaSSHport, use one of the following syntax :

 From target to local :